Advanced usage#

 Example 3: matplotlib with SVG format#

 The sphinx_gallery.scrapers.matplotlib_scraper() supports **kwargs to pass to matplotlib.figure.Figure.savefig(), one of which is the format argument.
 See Write a custom image scraper for supported formats.
-To use SVG, you can do:
+To use SVG you can define the following function and ensure it is importable:

 return matplotlib_scraper(*args, format='svg', **kwargs)